wp-plugins/genesis-jetpack-infinite-scroll/readme.txt

 As of now, Genesis 2.x (HTML5) is required to use this plugin.
 Other versions *might* work, but they are not supported (nor should you be using those anyhow).

+= How does this work? =

+The plugin assigns an ID to `<content>` and the footer widgets widget area (if that exists), which is what jetpack looks for to work properly.
+It also uses the `genesis_do_loop` instead of the standard WordPress loop that Jetpack normally looks for, and removes pagination to keep errant clicks from breaking the functionality.

 == Screenshots ==

 == Changelog ==